vormwald/jekyll-tailwindcss/README.md

 **TL;DR** This gem borrows *heavily* from [tailwindcss-rails](https://github.com/rails/tailwindcss-rails) to provide platform-specific tailwind executables and provide a smooth developer experience in Jekyll projects

-Much like the Rails gem, this gem wraps [the standalone executable version](https://tailwindcss.com/blog/standalone-cli) of the Tailwind CSS v3 framework.
-It installs these as platform-specific executables, so there are separate underlying gems per platform, but the correct gem will automatically be picked for your platform.

 > “Because building a great jekyll site shouldn’t require a `node_modules` folder

 ## Installation